Jesse Winker Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Angels pitching staff ranks 19th in the league.
+- The Angels pitching staff is 17th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels have the 13th-ranked team ERA among all MLB pitching staffs (4.11).
+- The Angels have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.